What Is a Balance Disorder?

-These disorders can be caused by anything that affects the inner ear or the brain such as medications, ear infections or head injuries.
-The risk for balance disorders increases as people get older.
+These disorders can be caused by anything that affects the inner ear or the brain, such as medications, ear infections or head injuries.
+The risk of balance disorders increases as people get older.

 What Are the Most Common Balance Disorders?

-- Benign Paroxysmal Positional Vertigo (BPPV) involves brief but intense periods of vertigo that are triggered by specific changes in head position.
+BPPV is the most common cause of vertigo.
+The vertigo episodes may be severe but usually lasts for less than a minute—these brief but intense periods of vertigo triggered by specific changes in head position.
 It occurs when tiny crystals in the otolith organs become dislodged and migrate to the semicircular canals.

-- Meniere’s disease is a chronic condition that causes vertigo, tinnitus, fullness in the ear and fluctuating hearing loss that may eventually become permanent.
-Meniere’s is usually confined to one ear and though its cause is unknown it may be the result of abnormal fluid buildup in the inner ear.
+This chronic condition causes vertigo, tinnitus, fullness in the ear and fluctuating hearing loss that may eventually become permanent.
+Meniere’s is usually confined to one ear, and though its cause is unknown, it may be the result of abnormal fluid buildup in the inner ear.